 ‘Red Bull for the creative class’

-Ben Witte’s plan has always been to sell more than just soda: when he launched Recess, he wanted to sell an idea that could inspire creative workers across the world.
+When Ben Witte launched Recess, he wanted to sell an idea that could inspire creative workers across the world.

 Snowboarding brand Burton’s corporate culture is rooted in being multigenerational, family-oriented and supportive of women.
 But it wasn’t always that way.